FAQs about Zaiput separators

 What can Zaiput separators be used for?

-Zaiput separators separate any process fluid containing more than 2 immiscible phases.
+Zaiput separators separate any process fluid containing 2 or more immiscible phases.
 This includes oil/water, aqueous/organic, organic/organic, gas/liquid and more.
 The Zaiput separators can be inserted into any continuous or batch process for inline or downstream separation.

 What is the pressure rating of the Zaiput separators?